 The GDPR allows us to collect and process your personal information if it is reasonably necessary to achieve our or others’ legitimate interests (as long as that processing is fair, balanced and does not unduly impact your rights).

-In broad terms, our “legitimate interests” means the interests of running Northstar as a specialist fund manager enabling investors to invest in our funds and us to invest those funds in companies and other organisations; for example, providing information about our services, responding to queries, making investments and managing our investment portfolio, administering events and advertising our services.
+In broad terms, our “legitimate interests” means the interests of running Northstar as a specialist fund manager enabling investors to invest in our funds and us to invest those funds in companies and other organisations, make grants to organisation; for example, providing information about our services, responding to queries, making investments and managing our investment portfolio, administering events and advertising our services.

 When we process your personal information to achieve such legitimate interests, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).